Atkinson-Lab/Tractor-tutorial/Rfmix.md

 #### C. Phasing (this is the most computational expensive step).

 We will perform the actual phasing in this step.
 Notice we should pass argument `--exclude-snp alignments.snp.strand.exclude` to the program, so that conflict variants can be excluded before phasing.
+After running this command, you should find two file (`ASW.phased.haps` & `ASW.phased.sample`) have been created in the `ADMIX_COHORT` directory.

 ```
 shapeit  --input-vcf ADMIX_COHORT/ASW.unphased.vcf.gz \
       --input-map HAP_REF/chr22.genetic.map.txt \
       --input-ref HAP_REF/chr22.haplotypes.gz HAP_REF/chr22.legend.gz HAP_REF/ALL.sample \
-      -O ADMIX_COHORT/ASW.phased.vcf.gz \
+      -O ADMIX_COHORT/ASW.phased \
       --exclude-snp alignments.snp.strand.exclude
 ```